celestiaorg/op-plasma-celestia/README.md

 ./rollop --clean devnet
 ```

-This will start the devnet in plasma mode with celestia-node running in testnet
+This will start the devnet in Alt-DA mode with celestia-node running in testnet
 mode.

 You can verify that the devnet is running by checking da-server logs: